WHAT IS STRESS?

 It is extremely important that the water that you consume should be clean and pure.
 This will help you to remove ‘ama’ from the tissues.
 One should make sure that he/she drinks plenty of water during day so as to make the liver strong.
-Another option is to spike up the flavour of water by drinking herbal tea that will help in cleansing of liver like red raspberry, dandelion, red clover, milk thistle, burdock or acacia tea.
+Another option is to spice up the flavor of water by drinking herbal tea that will help in cleansing of liver like red raspberry, dandelion, red clover, milk thistle, burdock or acacia tea.
 These are all herbs that show positive and beneficial effect on the liver.

-Daily dosage of exercise or any type of yoga or workout helps to stabilize Dhatu Agni
+The daily dosage of exercise or any type of yoga or workout helps to stabilize Dhatu Agni

 8. Sleep Early

 Getting enough sleep is important for your body because it gives liver sufficient time to clear the blood.
 According to Ayurveda, one must go to bed by 10 PM.
-According to ayurveda, the liver time is said to be between 10 pm and 2 am.
+According to Ayurveda, the liver time is said to be between 10 pm and 2 am.

 9. Avoid Drugs, Alcohol & Sugar

 Sugar, alcohol, and drugs must be processed out of the blood by the liver.
 If one makes sure that anything you put in or eat is free of pesticides as well as preservatives, one gets one step closer to make liver function easily.

 Dr. Vikram Chauhan (MD-Ayurvedic Medicine) is an expert Ayurveda consultant in Chandigarh (India).
 He has vast experience of herbs and their applied uses.
 He has successfully treated numerous patients suffering from various ailments, throughout the world.
 He is CEO and Founder of Krishna Herbal Company and Planet Ayurveda in Chandigarh, India.
 WEBSITE – WWW.PLANETAYURVEDA.COM